SUMMARY: Do not risk your eyesight. Avoid refractive surgery.

-At age 10, I developed increasing myopia (below) which stabilized around age 30.
-I also developed astigmatism.
+At age 10, I developed increasing myopia and astigmatism, stabilizing around age 28.
+Four years later...

 Pre-operative prescription (September 1998):